-17.1 A decision supported by a majority of the votes at a meeting of the council at which a quorum is present is a decision of the council.
+17.1 A decision supported by a majority of the votes at a meeting of the Council at which a quorum is present is a decision of the Council.

-Note: Clause 17.1 reflects section 371 of the Act in the case of councils and section 400T(8) in the case of joint organisations.
+Note: Clause 17.1 reflects section 371 of the Act in the case of Councils.

-17.2 Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.
+17.2 Decisions made by the Council must be accurately recorded in the minutes of the meeting at which the decision is made.

-Rescinding or altering council decisions
+Rescinding or altering Council decisions

-17.3 A resolution passed by the council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.9.
+17.3 A resolution passed by the Council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.10.